radastage/dcss-puppet-init/README.md

 Just drop this stuff in your "settings" folder wherever your DCSS is installed.
 Probably could be used for 'online' games, too, but I never tried online DCSS for serious.
 Open your macro.txt and add line:

+init.txt is optional, you can ignore it if you want.
+To make script work properly add last line in your own init.txt:

+include = puppet.lua

 M:[

 A:===menu